 Temporary PTV authorisations for school buses

-Find out how school bus operators can apply soon for a non-renewable, 1-month passenger transport vehicle (PTV) authorisation to cater for seasonal work such as leavers and school holidays.
-These changes are planned to be live by end of September 2021.
+Find out how school bus operators can apply for a non-renewable, one-month passenger transport vehicle (PTV) authorisation to cater for seasonal work such as leavers and school holidays.

-By the end of September 2021, school bus operators will be able to apply for a temporary, 1-month passenger transport vehicle (PTV) authorisation.
-This will allow you, as a school bus operator, to cater to seasonal work such as leavers and school holidays.
+One-month PTV authorisations allow you, as a school bus operator, to cater to seasonal work, such as leavers and school holidays.